Natanagar/neighbourmap_udacity/README.md

 You can click to each markers and you'll have some information in infowindow;
 If you want to sort markers, please, sort your favourite places in the *Seach* and after them click in the marker

+This application use offline-first model (PWA) and works with ServiceWorker w offline mode.

 #### API:
 In this project was implemented two APIs:
 * [Google Maps API](https://developers.google.com/maps/documentation/embed/start)